PagerDuty/pdagent/README.md

 #### Release build, test & upload:

+Before you start: did you remember to commit the new Agent version?

+1. Ensure your `pdagent` checkout is clean.
+Either start with a fresh git clone
+or:
+    - Destroy any existing Vagrant VMs using `vagrant destroy` or `scons destroy-virt`
+    - Use `git clean -dxf` to remove all ignored files
+    - Use `git reset`/`git checkout`/etc to ensure no local changes

-1. Copy the release GPG signing keys to the `pdagent` project directory so that the VMs can access it. (via `/vagrant/...`)
+2. Copy the release GPG signing keys to the `pdagent` project directory so that the VMs can access it. (via `/vagrant/...`)

-2. Sync the current contents of the packages repo down from S3:
+3. Sync the current contents of the packages repo down from S3:

         scons sync-from-remote-repo repo-root=$S3_BUCKET

-3. Destroy any existing Vagrant VMs using `vagrant destroy` or `scons destroy-virt` so that the build will use clean VMs.
+        cp -r target target-orig

 4. Build the packages: